ildar-shaimordanov/my-scripts/README.md

    into the same directory where this extension lives now.

 1. Use the script `commafeed.bat` to start, stop and check the status.

+## Usage

+* `start` - starts the application in the background with the settings configured in the file `config-win.yml`.
+The additional option `console` allows to output log entries to the same console window.

+* `stop` - forcefully terminates the application.

+* `status` - show the statis of the application.
+If the application is running, the full command line and process ID will be displayed.
+  Otherwise, the diagnostic message will be displayed.

 ## Copyright and license